CityOfDetroit/bloom/README.md

 ### Installing Dependencies and Seeding the Database

-This alias does a `yarn:install` in the root of the repo and `yarn install && yarn db:reseed` in the `backend/core` dir.
+This alias does a `yarn:install` in the root of the repo and `yarn install` and `yarn db:reseed` in the `backend/core` dir.

 ```
-yarn install:all
+yarn setup
 ```

 ### Setting up a test Database